The 2023 Festival Collection

 Tricia Hersey is a multidisciplinary artist, activist, writer and theologian.
 She is the founder of The Nap Ministry, an organization that examines rest as a form of resistance and reparations by curating spaces for the community to rest via rest activations, immersive workshops, and performance art installations.
 She holds a Bachelor of Science in Public Health from Eastern Illinois University and a Master of Divinity from the Candler School of Theology at Emory University.
 Her research interests include Black liberation theology, womanism, somatics, and cultural trauma.
 She is the author of the New York Times bestselling book Rest is Resistance: A Manifesto and The Nap Ministry’s Rest Deck: 50 Practices to Resist Grind Culture.
 You can learn more about her work at thenapministry.com

-Thérèse will weave a tapestry of embodied healing through song, somatics and poetry to commune with the depth and breadth of your being.
+Thérèse will weave a tapestry of embodied healing through song, somatics, poetry and breath to commune with the depth and breadth of your body and our collective bodies.

 Thérèse Cator is the founder of Embodied Black Girl, a global community that centers the healing and liberation of Black women and femmes.
 She’s also a mother, a leadership mentor, a Somatic Experiencing Practitioner (advanced), an anti-oppression facilitator, an artist and a healer from a deep lineage of medicine people and revolutionaries.
 Over the past 14 years, Thérèse has worked with people from all backgrounds and her work has been featured in Forbes and Mashable twice as well as Essence, Travel Noire, Jezebel, Authority Magazine, Mind Body Green, Motherly, Yahoo News, among others.
 Thérèse’s work weaves together spirituality, somatics and social change and exists in the world to provide deep counsel and guidance to cultural shapers to heal intergenerationally, unearth their deepest expression of embodied leadership and birth revolutionary work and worlds.